Lay Servant Ministries

 ... are ready to share God's love and your faith

 ... sense God's calling and you are willing to explore it

 ... are willing to go wherever and whenever God calls you

 ... will commit your time and energy to the service of God and your neighbor

 you are ready to become a Lay Servant.

 What is a Lay Servant?

 A Lay Servant is an active, supportive member of a United Methodist congregation who is eager to be in ministry through the church.
 He/she is well-informed on scripture, doctrine, heritage, organization and life of the United Methodist Church and is committed to witnessing through church and community leadership, care giving ministries and spoken communication.
 A Lay Servant is willing to initiate ministry in partnership with clergy and other Lay Servants and willing to improve his/her skills for service.

 How Do Lay Servants Serve?

-There are three ways to serve as a Lay Speaker:
+There are three ways to serve as a Lay Servant: